Edw590/VISOR---Android-Version-Assistant/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/GNribewvOi4/0.jpg)](https://www.youtube.com/watch?v=GNribewvOi4)

 ## Download
-Currently there are only pre-releases, but they're functional - I use the app on my phone, running all the time, 24/7.
-Download any (preferably the most recent one) from the [Releases](https://github.com/DADi590/VISOR---A-better-Android-assistant/releases), clicking on Assets.
+Download the most recent release from the [Releases](https://github.com/DADi590/VISOR---A-better-Android-assistant/releases).

 They say "debug" at the end because they're debug type APKs, meaning you can use Android's logcat to look at what's happening on the app.
 They're not release type, in which you can't see anything.
-As they're pre-releases, I'm releasing them as debug type.
+I'm releasing them as debug type.
 Why not, anyway.

-They're pre-releases because I don't have any settings yet.
-So everything is how I programmed it and can't be changed.
-When I have a settings page I might start releasing the versions as actual releases.

 **NOTE: ignore the "app created for old Android version" warning when installing!
 That enables me to use system features now locked on newer Android releases!**